 Again, this might leave Locke and Berkeley at something of a stalemate.
 Berkeley’s fundamental point that we have no clear mental picture of substance is compelling.
 But Locke’s fundamental insight is important as well.
 Locke is right that our experience is structured in certain kinds of ways and that we experience the world not as a series of independent sensory features but as containing unified things.
-With this in mind, it can be useful to look closely at an excerpt from the first section of Berkeley’s Principles: “…a certain colour, taste, smell, figure and consistence having been observed to go together, are accounted one distinct thing, signified by the name apple.
+With this in mind, it can be useful to look closely at an excerpt from the first section of Berkeley’s A Treatise Concerning the Principles of Human Knowledge: “…a certain colour, taste, smell, figure and consistence having been observed to go together, are accounted one distinct thing, signified by the name apple.
 Other collections of ideas constitute a stone, a tree, a book and the like sensible things…” (PHK 1:41).
 One can imagine Locke reading this text and asking what it means for certain things to be accounted one thing.
 Similarly, he might ask why it is that some collections of qualities constitute a stone whereas other collection of qualities, all the ones in the left half of one’s visual field, say, do not constitute an object.
-Berkeley does, ultimately, have an answer to these questions; there are laws of nature backed by God that explain the structure of objects.
+Berkeley does, ultimately, have an answer to these questions: there are laws of nature backed by God that explain the structure of objects.
 But the point is just that there is some important explanatory work that must be accomplished.
 And, for Locke, that work is done by the mind making use of an idea of substance.

 4. Primary and Secondary Qualities

 Another famous disagreement between Locke and Berkeley centers on the plausibility of a distinction between primary and secondary qualities.
 Again, this is a place where Berkeley employs a number of different argumentative strategies.
 One can find in the text, for example, arguments from perceptual relativity and arguments deriving from Berkeley’s anti-abstractionism.
-But one key strategy involves a sort of parity argument; proponents of the distinction are asked to allow that secondary qualities are entirely mind-dependent and then are forced to allow that the same must be true of primary qualities.
+But one key strategy involves a sort of parity argument: proponents of the distinction are asked to allow that secondary qualities are entirely mind-dependent and then are forced to allow that the same must be true of primary qualities.
 As Berkeley writes in the Principles: “…after the same manner, as modern philosophers prove certain sensible qualities to have no existence in matter, or without the mind, the same thing may be likewise proved of all other sensible qualities whatsoever” (PHK 14:46).